 When each spouse prefers a totally different genre of movies/tv shows, it's a good thing to broaden one's horizons by taking turns and watching each other's preference.
 Who knows what you might learn to help you think more creatively or communicate with others better?
 This carries over also to preferring vacationing in different areas, meeting different people, trying different foods, etc.

 My favorite: When a child has two totally different personality types for parents, he/she then has the blessing of the whole spectrum of being human.
 For instance, where I am weak, my husband is strong and vice versa.
 So my child is able to see strength in more areas than in just, say, my piddly areas where I am strong.

-And the list goes on and on.
-Where my husband is not a bookkeeper, I am.
-Where I am a pinch-penny who would probably have an empty house by now, my husband is braver financially and has purchased many of our necessities.
+Where my husband is not a bookkeeper, I am and where I'm a pinch-penny, my husband is braver financially and has purchased many of our necessities.
 And right there is one of many areas where we help keep each other balanced.

 Well, you get the idea.

 We're pretty experienced at asking others why they act the way they do.
 Every once in awhile it's good to ask ourselves that same question.